Sciety arranges two private placements

 Sciety is currently capitalizing a Phase II pharmaceutical company and a DNA sequencing tech company––both via private placements.
 The companies operate in high growth markets and raise new capital to achieve product development goals that will lead to acquisition within the next twenty-four months.

-Pharmaceutical company with a first-in-class potential
+Drug candidate with a first-in-class potential

 Since its inception, Sciety has analysed a number of pharmaceutical companies requesting its services.
-The first pharmaceutical company was financed last autumn and, in conjunction with this, Sciety expanded its team with one researcher from Karolinska Institutet.
+The first pharmaceutical company was financed last autumn and, in conjunction with this, Sciety expanded its team with one researcher from Karolinska Institute.

 Capitalisation of the companies via private placements

-To receive news from Sciety directly to your inbox?
+Do you want to receive news from Sciety directly to your inbox?
 Subscribe here.